G. Matthew Fricke

 I earned a BA in Anthropology (Archaeology) from Appalachian State University; and a BS in Mathematics, and MS (Artificial Intelligence) and PhD degrees in Computer Science from the University of New Mexico.
 Through my consulting company, Go Figure Software, I've supported researchers in the UNM Physics and Los Alamos National Labs with custom scientific software.

-My wife, Suzanne, and I have four boys: Henry, Leo, Owen, and Tristan.
-Suzanne has taught art history at the University of New Mexico, the Institute of American Indian Arts, and the Santa Fe Institute for Art and Design.
-She owns Gallery Hozho, a fine arts gallery for New Mexico artists in Albuquerque.
-She is also an author, with publications including As We See It, Indigenous Futurisms: Transcending Past, Present, Future, and Indigenous Futurisms in the Hyperpresent Now.
-Her dissertation is Institutionalizing Taste: Kenneth Milton Chapman, the Indian Arts Fund, and the Growth of Fine Art Pueblo Pottery .
+Suzanne is an art historian (CV) who taught courses ranging from the Palaeolithic to the post-modern at the University of New Mexico, the Institute of American Indian Arts, and the Santa Fe Institute for Art and Design.
+She owns Gallery Hózhó, a fine arts gallery for New Mexico artists in Albuquerque.
+She is also an author and curator, with publications including As We See It, Indigenous Futurisms: Transcending Past, Present, Future, and Indigenous Futurisms in the Hyperpresent Now, and she is a frequent contributor to First American Arts Magazine.
+Curated shows include Octopus Dreams and Future Imaginaries: Indigenous Art, Fashion, Technology.
+She earned her undergraduate degree from Mills College, her master's degree in Italian Renaissance art from the University of Chicago, and her PhD from UNM.
+Her dissertation, Institutionalising Taste: Kenneth Milton Chapman, the Indian Arts Fund, and the Growth of Fine Art Pueblo Pottery, examines the emergence of Pueblo pottery as fine art.

 I was born and raised in Shrewsbury, UK, but have lived in Mount Airy, North Carolina and Albuquerque, New Mexico for most of my life.
 I have been interested in computers since playing with a BBC Computer when I was nine years old.
 I came to New Mexico for Harvard Ayers' southwest field school and stayed to work for the Park Service at Petroglyph National Monument.